 Christmas is over and done with for another year and the tree has been taken down in the Bloomfield Household.
 It was a lovely Christmas seeing the children open their presents and get excited at all the lovely new toys they had received.

-The shopping was predominantly done by me this year and to be honest I could not tell you the exact figure of how much we spent on the kids, each other, family members, even though we did agree a budget.
+The shopping was predominantly done by me this year and to be honest, I could not tell you the exact figure of how much we spent on the kids, each other, family members, even though we did agree on a budget.
 Then you have to take into consideration the extra food we bought as well as extra Christmas decorations, gift wrap etc the list could go on!
 The fact that I didn’t know what I had spent scares me a little and this left me with one question,

 What is/was the average amount spent for Christmas 2019?